 They used all types of machinery, hand tools, and up-to-date-for-that-time technology.
 The tools of any trade are tremendous!
 The talent from performing daily work and the credibility in a community becomes tantamount to a successful career.
 Boy would I have loved to interview any one of these talented individuals in their day and write their story!

 I am completely fascinated by what people do for a living!
 Take some precious time and check into your parent’s parents’ work background.
 You well have well spent your time and you may be quite surprised!
-I was with the Dodge family that helped to form part of who I am!
+I was surprised learning about the Dodge family and realize now that they all helped to form part of who I am!
 (Guess which part and win a prize!)

 I believe work involves so much more than we think it does or see what happens when it’s performed!
 Think about your work and how it can evolve and change each day with your skill set!